America's best 'mom and pop' restaurants for incredible comfort food

 Alabama: Lannie's Bar-B-Q Spot, Selma

-Recently reopened in a larger and more modern building, Lannie's smoked meat–filled sandwiches and brisket are the stuff of legend.
+Reopened in a larger and more modern building, Lannie's smoked meat–filled sandwiches and brisket are the stuff of legend.
 Original owners Lannie and Will Travis began barbecuing way back in the 1940s, and the business is still run by family members today.
-The community comes out in force for the Sunday dinners, which include ham, fried chicken, or meatloaf, plus fixings like collard greens, cream potatoes, and corn.
+The community comes out in force for the Sunday dinners, which include pork chops, fried chicken, or meatloaf, plus fixings like collard greens, cream potatoes, and yellow rice.

 Luckywishbonealaska/Facebook